 Whether you’re looking to grab a bargain second-hand bike from a bike shop, an online auction site such as eBay or a classifieds site such as Gumtree or Craigslist, and more recently Facebook Marketplace, then make sure you read our advice first.

 It could save you a wad of cash in the long run, or keep you from falling into the pitfalls that surround making such a purchase.

 There’s no doubt that you can find a lot of good deals online and potentially in an auction.
-Generally speaking, we wouldn’t recommend buying your first bike online unless you’re an experienced mechanic or you’re able to get someone who really knows bikes to look over your potential purchase.
+But, generally speaking, we wouldn’t recommend buying your first bike online unless you’re an experienced mechanic or able to get someone who really knows bikes to look over your potential purchase.

-Before you commit to buy, be sure you know the general condition of the bike including any parts that are broken or may need work.
-Many owners will retain receipts from maintenance work or parts, just like they would do with a car’s service history.
+Before you commit to buying, be sure you find out the general condition of the bike, including any parts that are broken or may need work.
+Many owners keep receipts from maintenance work or parts, just like they would do with a car’s service history.

 Good pictures make a big difference